Nonlinear Stability of Rotating Hairy Black Holes: Previous stability studies of RHBH

 Moreover, as shown in Ref.~\cite{Ganchev2018}, the imaginary part $\tilde \omega_I$ of the complex-valued frequency $\tilde \omega$, associated with the scalar-field perturbation\footnote{Notice that the frequency of the background scalar hair is denoted by $\omega$, while $\tilde \omega$ is the frequency of the scalar-field perturbation.
 This is the opposite convention used in Ref.\cite{Ganchev2018}.}, is of the same order as $\tilde \omega^{\rm Kerr}_I$, which corresponds to the imaginary part of the perturbation frequency around Kerr.
 This imaginary component is particularly relevant, as it determines the characteristic timescale of the instability.
 Since Kerr black holes are susceptible to superradiant instabilities, driven by the ergoregion and affecting matter perturbations such as scalar fields, this mechanism is a natural route for the formation of at least some RHBHs.
 In the Kerr case, for the region analyzed in Ref.~\cite{Ganchev2018}, one finds $\tilde \omega^{\rm Kerr}_I \sim 10^{-11} \mu$, which corresponds to an exceedingly long characteristic timescale $t\mu \sim {\cal O}(10^{11})$ for RHBH with total ADM mas $M\mu \lesssim 1$.
+In view of these extremely long timescales, the instability region identified in \cite{Ganchev2018} was termed {\it effective stabililty} in \cite{Degollado2018}.
+This instability is presumably still related to superradiance, triggered by the presence of an ergoregion in the RHBH.
+Its characteristic timescale was found to be of the same order of magnitude as the superradiant instability of a Kerr BH, according to the results reported in Refs.~\cite{Ganchev2018,Degollado2018}.
 This explains why it has so far been impossible to confirm, by using fully non-linear evolutions of the EKG system, whether some RHBHs are indeed the end states of Kerr superradiant instabilities.
 The situation contrasts with the vector-boson (Proca) case, for which this formation mechanism was confirmed by nonlinear simulations \cite{East-Pretorius2017}.
 In the Proca scenario the instability grows three to four orders of magnitude faster than in the scalar case.
-Apparently, the spin-1 nature of the vector field couples to the black-hole rotation in a way that strongly enhances the instability.
+As it was mentioned before, the spin-1 nature of the vector field couples to the black-hole rotation in a way that strongly enhances the instability.
 Once a hairy Proca black hole forms (i.e. when the synchronization condition is reached), the system relaxes to a nearly stationary configuration, and no further instability is observed over the long evolutions reported in \cite{East-Pretorius2017} (see also \cite{East2017}).
+Note that, as emphasized in the Introduction, these studies do not exclude the presence of long-term superradiant instabilities.
+Although scalar RHBH solutions have not yet been produced dynamically through fully nonlinear evolutions triggered by superradiant instabilities, they can be constructed non-dynamically using the procedure described in the previous section, and their stability can be investigated through nonlinear time evolutions.
+This has been achieved very recently in an independent and simultaneous study by Nicoules {\it et al.}~\cite{2025arXiv250920450N}, who employed a completely different numerical framework for both the construction of the initial data and the subsequent evolutions compared to the methods used in this work.
+For the construction of the initial data, they employed finite-difference methods, while the time evolutions were performed using the {\tt Einstein Toolkit} infrastructure within the BSSN formalism.
+They considered three representative initial configurations, covering a range from low to high scalar-hair content: $M_{\rm BH}/M \simeq 0.75$, $0.12$, and $0.04$, corresponding to scalar-field mass fractions of approximately $25\%$, $88\%$, and $96\%$ of the total ADM mass $M$, respectively.
+For the low hair-mass configuration, they found that the system remains stable over the simulated timescale, whereas the two other configurations exhibit clear signs of instability.